theforeman/foreman-packaging/README.md

 ## How does this repo work?

-This repo contains a directory per source package and some tito configuration and state (under rel-eng/).
+This repo contains a directory per source package and configuration in `package_manifest.yaml`.
 Each source package directory contains a spec file and patches under version control plus references to the source files (i.e. gems or tarballs).

 These references are managed using git-annex, a git extension for tracking large binary blobs outside of the git repo itself.
 This means we can